 Amtech is focused on growth: profitable company growth and employee growth.
-To encourage that growth, Amtech's Chief Executive Officer and Chief Financial Officer developed Amtech's core values, which are communicated to employees on a regular basis.
+To encourage achieving these objectives, Amtech's leadership team developed Amtech's core values, which are communicated to employees on a regular basis.
 These core values include the following: